South, Luton: Local area

 The local area is a mixture of residential and commercial, yet the area itself has traditionally been associated with the working class population.
 However, a series of developments towards Stockwood Park and Golf Centre, on the edge of Luton, have helped to bring in new residents, lifting the area.

 There is a local business park, Capability Green, and nearby, Gypsy Lane Retail Park on the A1081 and towards Castle Street heading up towards the town centre, new businesses have been setting up, boosting the area further.
 There are a series of local pubs in the area with a diverse culture behind every one of them, making the area one of the most diverse in Luton.

 Education

-South is home to Stockwood Park Academy, which has had a rich history, formerly being Stockwood High School then merging with Rotheram High School to form South Luton High School.
-The school was focus of attention in 2004 when the students staged a protest against measures imposed by the then headmistress, Sherry Gladwin.
-The school was taken over as an academy by Barnfield College who already owned the old Rotheram school site and in 2011 opened a brand new school and Barnfield South Academy moved in leaving the old site was occupied Surrey St JMI.
+South is home to Stockwood Park Academy, which has had a rich history, formerly being Stockwood High School, then merging with Rotheram High School to form South Luton High School.
+The school was a focus of attention in 2004 when the students staged a protest against measures imposed by the then headmistress, Sherry Gladwin.
+The school was taken over as an academy by Barnfield College who already owned the old Rotheram school site and in 2011 opened a brand new school and Barnfield South Academy moved in leaving the old site occupied by Surrey St JMI.
 In 2015 Barnfield South Academy was renamed South Academy for a short while before being renamed Stockwood Park Academy.

 The area also house buildings for the University of Bedfordshire including accommodation.